intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/llama_cpp_quickstart.md

    ``init-llama-cpp`` will create soft links of llama.cpp's executable files to current directory, if you want to use these executable files in other places, don't forget to run above commands again.
 ```

+**Now you can use these executable files by standard llama.cpp's usage.**

 ## 3 Example: Running community GGUF models with BigDL-LLM

+Here we provide a simple example to show how to run a community GGUF model with BigDL-LLM.

 ### Set Environment Variables
 Configure oneAPI variables by running the following command in bash: